-On January 6, 2017, in connection with the financing contemplated by a securities purchase agreement with RENS Technology Inc. (the "Purchaser"), we commenced an action in the Supreme Court of New York, County of New York (the "Court"), against the Purchaser, RENS Agriculture, the parent company of the Purchaser, and Ren Ren, a principal in both entities and one of our directors, arising from the Purchaser's breach of the agreement under which the Purchaser agreed to invest an aggregate of \$20.25 million in our company in exchange for an aggregate of 3,537,037 shares of our common stock and warrants to purchase an aggregate of 884,259 shares of common stock.
+On January 6, 2017, the Company commenced an action in the Supreme Court of New York, County of New York (the "Court"), against RENS Technology ("the Purchaser"), RENS Agriculture, the parent company of the Purchaser, and Ren Ren, a principal in both entities and one of our directors, arising from the Purchaser's breach of the agreement under which the Purchaser agreed to invest an aggregate of \$20.25 million in our company in exchange for an aggregate of 3,537,037 shares of our common stock and warrants to purchase an aggregate of 884,259 shares of common stock.

-On April 11, 2017, the Court noted that we had demonstrated a likelihood of success on the merits of the breach of contract claim.
-Thereafter, a hearing was scheduled on the application by the Purchaser to dismiss the complaint and various pre-trial discovery applications by both parties.
+On April 11, 2017, the Court issued a decision finding that the Company had demonstrated a likelihood of success on the merits of the breach of contract claim but refused to grant the Company a pre-judgment attachment on shares of the Company's stock owned by the Purchaser.

-In August 2017, the Company amended its complaint repeating most of the initial claims but adding several additional claims against RENS Agriculture, Mr. Ren and two additional Chinese defendants, including a claim against RENS Agriculture for breaching the exclusive distribution agreement, as well as claims against all defendants for theft and misappropriation of our confidential proprietary information and trade secrets, breach of fiduciary duty and duty of loyalty, misappropriation of corporate opportunity, unfair competition and a number of other torts.
-We are seeking damages and injunctive relief.
-The Purchaser has filed a motion to dismiss the amended complaint, which is still pending and scheduled for oral argument in the second quarter of 2019.

-The parties are currently in settlement discussions regarding the foregoing matter.
+In August 2017, the Company amended its complaint adding several additional claims against RENS Agriculture, Mr. Ren and two additional Chinese defendants, including a claim against RENS Agriculture for breaching the exclusive distribution agreement, as well as claims against all defendants for theft and misappropriation of our confidential proprietary information and trade secrets, breach of fiduciary duty and duty of loyalty, misappropriation of corporate opportunity, unfair competition and other torts.
+The Purchaser filed a motion to dismiss the amended complaint and the Company has filed a motion to compel discovery, both of which are still pending because the parties have agreed to adjourn the hearing date a number of times to negotiate a settlement of the matter.
+The parties are currently in settlement discussions regarding the matter.